alanmitchell/bmon-website/guide/setup-bmon.md

 {% include video id="486498160" provider="vimeo" %}

-A later section \[Link to: Section 4 How to Use the BMON Sensor Data, Analyzing Data, Energy Reports\] will show how to fill out the building fields that are necessary if you want to use the “Energy Reports" feature of the BMON system.
-Energy Reports are very useful for finding possible energy savings, so this task, described later \[Link to:
+A later section, [How to Use the BMON Sensor Data- Analyzing Data: Energy Reports](use-data#energy-reports), will show how to fill out the building fields that are necessary if you want to use the “Energy Reports" feature of the BMON system.
+Energy Reports are very useful for finding possible energy savings, so this [task](use-data#energy-reports) should be completed.
-Section 4 How to Use the BMON Sensor Data, Analyzing Data, Energy Reports\], should be completed.

 </details>